Set Up AXI Manager

 When using JTAG as a physical connection, select AXI Manager.

 When using Ethernet as a physical connection, select UDP AXI Manager and Ethernet MAC Hub and add them to your project.

 When using PCIe as a physical connection, select PCIe AXI Manager and add it to your project.

 In your FPGA project, specify which addresses the AXI manager IP is allowed to access.

 The AXI manager IP supports AXI4 Lite, AXI4, and Altera® Avalon slave memory locations.
 The FPGA interconnect automatically converts AXI4 transactions to the protocol of each address.

 Compile your FPGA project, including the AXI manager IP.

-Connect your FPGA board to your host computer using a physical cable (JTAG, PCIe, or Ethernet cable).
+Connect your FPGA board to your host computer using a physical cable (JTAG, PCI Express, or Ethernet cable).

 Program the FPGA with your compiled design.

-Alternatively, you can perform these steps in the HDL Coder™ guided workflow by using a sample reference design, such as the one included in these examples: Access DUT Registers on Intel Pure FPGA Board Using IP Core Generation Workflow (HDL Coder) or Access DUT Registers on Xilinx Pure FPGA Board Using IP Core Generation Workflow (HDL Coder).
+Alternatively, you can perform these steps in the HDL Coder™ guided workflow by using a sample reference design, such as the one included in this example: Access DUT Registers on Intel Pure FPGA Board Using IP Core Generation Workflow.

 After loading the design on your FPGA, you can access memory-mapped locations on the board.